sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 ## Computing a consensus.

-To compute a consensus, the relays first verify that all the votes are timely and correctly signed by real authorities.
-If they have two votes from an authority, they SHOULD issue a warning, and they should take the one that is published more recently.
+To compute a consensus, the authorities first verify that all the votes are timely and correctly signed by real authorities.
+This includes validating all invariants stated here, and all internal documents.

+If they have two votes from an authority, authorities SHOULD issue a warning, and they should take the one that is published more recently.

 > TODO: Teor suggests that maybe we shouldn't warn about two votes
 > from an authority for the same period, and we could instead have a